How is a 401K Handled in Divorce?

 Here at The Cimino Law Firm, Michelle Cimino has over 20 years of experience in law and can help you through your divorce as seamlessly as possible.

-Be sure to contact us today to schedule an appointment for your free consultation – we’ll review your case and tell you how we can help you best!
+Be sure to contact us today to schedule an appointment for your confidential consultation – we’ll review your case and tell you how we can help you best!
 Instead of living stressed through divorce, have our Rochester divorce attorneys to support and back you up.

 Michelle Cimino, Esq. is recognized as one of the top divorce lawyers in Rochester, NY and represents clients throughout Rochester including Monroe County, Orleans County, Livingston County, Ontario County, Wayne County, Genesee County, and Wyoming County.